pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 * `CREATE PLACEMENT POLICY p2 PRIMARY REGION="us-east-1" REGIONS="us-east-1,us-east-2" SCHEDULE=SURVIVE_REGION_FAILURE();`

 The name `SCHEDULE` can be discussed, but in cases where there are 4 followers, being able to declaratively specify if you prefer full recovery over quick quorum is useful.

+#### Should we have "built-in" placement policies?

+Examples could be "default", "system" etc. This might be helpful if you want to change the default or increase the follower count on system metadata.

 ## Changelog